gla-rad/SECOMLib/README.md

 also provides a SECOM client implementation using the Springboot [WebClient](https://www.baeldung.com/spring-5-webclient) utility.
 The client is able to perform all calls described by SECOM onto an existing SECOM-compliant service and returns the retrieved responses.
-THe configuration of the client is achieved via the **SecomConfigProperties** class.
+The configuration of the client is achieved via the **SecomConfigProperties** class.
 This class allows access to the application's *application.properties* file.

 ## How to Use
 For the time being, the library has only been tested on Springboot applications and is compatible with Springboot version 2.5+.
-There is no reason whoever that the core module won't be able to be used in other frameworks such as the Redhat [Quarkus](https://www.redhat.com/en/topics/cloud-native-apps/what-is-quarkus).
+There is no reason however that the core module won't be compatible with other frameworks such as the Redhat [Quarkus](https://www.redhat.com/en/topics/cloud-native-apps/what-is-quarkus).

 The rest of this section is assuming a Springboot use of the library.